Chess set: Pocket and travel sets

-Some small magnetic sets, designed to be compact and/or for travel, have pieces more like those used in shogi and xiangqi – each piece being a similar flat token, with a symbol printed on it to identify the piece type.
+Some small magnetic sets, designed to be compact and / or for travel, have pieces more like those used in shogi and xiangqi, with each piece similarly being on a colored flat disc, with a symbol printed on it to identify its type.
+Older-style travel sets are small pegboards, with miniature pegged pieces or variously shaped pegs for the pieces.
+Some travel sets' boards have padded, domed lids to help keep the pieces from being knocked out of position when carried.